Maharashtra govt formation: Crucial hearing in SC today

 "Facing the prospect of a non-BJP government staking claim to power, the BJP on the intervening night of November 22 and 23 resorted to political machinations in an attempt to install a completely unconstitutional BJP government in the state," the plea said.

-The Shiv Sena-NCP-Congress combine has also filed a separate application seeking direction for summoning of a special session of the assembly for swearing-in of MLAs and a floor test.
+The Shiv Sena-NCP-Congress combine has also filed a separate application seeking direction for the summoning of a special session of the assembly for swearing-in of MLAs and a floor test.

-"In these circumstances the action of the governor in installing a minority government is ex-facie against the basic rule of law and the rule of parliamentary democracy that is rule by majority.
+"In these circumstances, the action of the governor in installing a minority government is ex-facie against the basic rule of law and the rule of parliamentary democracy that is ruled by the majority.

-"More importantly the actions of the governor are entirely malafide and for extraneous considerations without even a prima facie satisfaction based on objective material that Fadnavis has majority support of the members of the house," the application said.
+"More importantly the actions of the governor are entirely malafide and for extraneous considerations without even a prima facie satisfaction based on objective material that Fadnavis has the majority support of the members of the house," the application said.

 It said any action of the governor in inviting a political party to form government has to be based on prima facie satisfaction and objective material which in the present case is completely conspicuous by its absence.

-The application sought appropriate directions for "summoning a special session of the 14th Maharashtra legislative assembly with the only agenda of administering oath to the MLAs, immediately followed by the holding of a floor test on November 24".
+The application sought appropriate directions for "summoning a special session of the 14th Maharashtra legislative assembly with the only agenda of administering the oath to the MLAs, immediately followed by the holding of a floor test on November 24".

-"The gross malafide, arbitrariness and illegality is writ large on the face of the impugned actions of the governor as he has proceeded to swear-in a chief minister who is well short of the majority mark of 145 in the assembly by 40 MLAs," it said.
+"The gross malafide, arbitrariness and illegality are writ large on the face of the impugned actions of the governor as he has proceeded to swear-in a chief minister who is well short of the majority mark of 145 in the assembly by 40 MLAs," it said.

 Resort politics back in Maharashtra after BJP pulls midnight stunner

-The governor on November 10 had turned down the invitation to form government for lack of numbers.
+The governor on November 10 had turned down the invitation to form the government for lack of numbers.

-The application also sought direction for furnishing relevant records from the governor's office with regard to the invitation to Fadnavis to form government on Saturday, the satisfaction of the governor as to the support enjoyed by Fadnavis of a majority of MLAs in the assembly and his subsequent swearing in as the CM.
+The application also sought direction for furnishing relevant records from the governor's office with regard to the invitation to Fadnavis to form the government on Saturday, the satisfaction of the governor as to the support enjoyed by Fadnavis of a majority of MLAs in the assembly and his subsequent swearing-in as the CM.

 Video recording of the floor test and placing copies of the video before the court and appointing a pro-tem speaker to preside over the conduct of the floor test were also sought in the application.